bukolaotes/HR-ANALYSIS-TRACKER/README.md

 In summary, focusing on retention initiatives for Sales employees and younger staff could help lower the overall turnover rate.
 These strategies could enhance satisfaction and career development, making the company more attractive to current and future talent.

+## Conclusion

+Based on these findings, recommendations for HR include:
+- Enhanced Retention Programs: Especially for younger employees and Sales.
+- Mentorship Opportunities: To engage younger employees with senior staff for career development.
+- Employee Surveys: Gather additional insights into reasons for high turnover in specific groups.